-- Staff told us that translation services were available for patients who did not have English as a first language. - Information leaflets were available to be printed in easy read format and in a range of languages. - The service did not have a hearing loop in place for patients with a hearing impairment.
-Staff told us that they would communicate in writing with these patients if required.
+- Staff told us that translation services were available for patients who did not have English as a first language. - Information leaflets were available to be printed in easy read format and in a range of languages. - The service had access to a hearing loop if required. - Information was available for patients regarding who to contact in the event that symptoms persisted.